BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 This dialog is used to enter paths to data files and filtering parameters.

-The dialog has the folowing panels:
+The dialog has the following panels:

 1. List of Data Sets.
 2. File entry panel.